 - a few tablespoons of semolina flour to work the dough

-Add oil, salt and the remaining water and (fork) mix.
+Add the oil, salt and the remaining water and (fork) mix.

-Pour the dough on a work surface and fold it over itself: first, the external edges vertically towards the center, and then the top edges horizontally towards the center.
+Pour the dough on a working surface and fold it over itself: first, the external edges vertically towards the center, and then the top edges horizontally towards the center.

 Cover the bowl with plastic paper and refrigerate it overnight (in the lowest shelf) or at least for 12 hours (and up to 24).